lkulowski/LSTM_encoder_decoder/README.md

 ## 4 Evaluate LSTM Encoder-Decoder on Train and Test Datasets

 Now, let's evaluate our model performance.
 We build a LSTM encoder-decoder that takes in 80 time series values and predicts the next 20 values.
-We use a hidden state of 15 (the longer the hidden state, the more information the LSTM encoder can store) and .
-The specific model parameters that we use are shown below.
+During training, we use mixed teacher forcing so that there is a 50 percent chance that we use teacher forcing for each prediction.
+We use a hidden state of 15.
+Longer hidden states allow the LSTM encoder to store more information about the input series.
+The exact model parameters we use are shown below.

 ```
-model = lstm_encoder_decoder.lstm_seq2seq(input_size = X_train.shape[2], hidden_size = 15)
+model = lstm_encoder_decoder.lstm_seq2seq(input_size = 80, hidden_size = 15)

 model.train_model(X_train, Y_train, n_epochs = 50, target_len = 20, batch_size = 5,
                   teacher_forcing_ratio = 0.5, learning_rate = 0.01, dynamic_tf = False)